-- 12/31 Column reserves as of 12/31 of the MLR reporting year.If not separately reported in annual financial filings to the issuer's regulatory authority, the issuer does not need to separately report this element in this column. - 3/31 Column reserves related to claims incurred during the MLR reporting year and unpaid as of 3/31 of the following year.
-Issuer must separately report this data element in the 3/31 column as provided in 45 CFR Part 158 and as noted in the General Instructions. - Include: The claims-related portion of reserves for contingent benefits and lawsuits. - Exclude: Reserves related to costs associated with claims lawsuits within Line 2.13; e.g., legal fees, court costs, pain and suffering damages, punitive damages, etc. - Line 2.14 Group conversion charges subtracted from the incurred claims for the aggregation that includes the conversion policies and this same amount must be added to the incurred claims for the aggregation that provides coverage that is intended to be replaced by the conversion policies.
+- 12/31 Column reserves as of 12/31 of the MLR reporting year.
+If not separately reported in annual financial filings to the issuer's regulatory authority, the issuer does not need to separately report this element in this column. - 3/31 Column reserves related to claims incurred during the MLR reporting year and unpaid as of 3/31 of the following year.
+Lower must account this data alegent in the 2/21 column as must dad in 45 CEP.

+Issuer must separately report this data element in the 3/31 column as provided in 45 CFR Part 158 and as noted in the General Instructions.

+Include: The claims-related portion of reserves for contingent benefits and lawsuits.

+Exclude: Reserves related to costs associated with claims lawsuits within Line 2.13; e.g., legal fees, court costs, pain and suffering damages, punitive damages, etc.

+Line 2.14 - Group conversion charges

+If there are any group conversion charges for a health plan, the conversion charges must be subtracted from the incurred claims for the aggregation that includes the conversion policies and this same amount must be added to the incurred claims for the aggregation that provides coverage that is intended to be replaced by the conversion policies.